5 Benefits of Fermented Foods

-The natural sugars present in the food are what trigger the fermentation process, so the longer a food ferments, the less these natural sugars are present in the food and the more beneficial bacteria is present.
-Not only does this reduction of sugar reduce the stimulation for further sugar cravings, but the added beneficial help to promote a healthy microbiome, with can trigger sugar cravings when it is unbalanced.
+The natural sugars present in the food are what trigger the fermentation process, so the longer a food ferments, the less these natural sugars are present in the food and the more beneficial bacteria are present.
+Not only does this reduction of sugar reduce the stimulation for further sugar cravings, but the added beneficial help to promote a healthy microbiome, which can trigger sugar cravings when it is unbalanced.

 4. Supports Your Immune System

 Approximately 70% of your immune system lives in the gut, so a healthy gut = a healthy immune system.
 When the gut is compromised, be it be a leaky gut, disrupted microbiome or a combination of both, your immune system, in turn, becomes comprised as it fights additional microbes and is subject to inflammation.
 By consuming probiotic-rich foods, you are supporting the mucosa (gut lining) as a natural barrier, making the immune system more robust.

 5. Reduces Anti-Nutrients